shah-in-boots/notes/permanent/K23 Planning.md

 - Computational genetics: Ensembl-VEP software, rare variant analysis
 - Coding/programming: R, MATLAB, Python
 - Electrophysiology procedures: animal and human studies, access to specific EP data

+My overall interest is in using the K23 to explore how research can be performed in the EP lab, while also advancing my skills in epidemiology, signal processing, and genetics.
+As such, an aim needs to be in the EP lab collecting and enrolling patients.
+Another aim needs to be in the genetics field, either in a large cohort like the UK Biobank or from other AF-based genetic cohorts.
+An aim also needs to be considering how to look at signal processing or computational techniques.

 ## Aim 1